grygy/pv217-microservices-materials/08/README.md

 #### 2.1.
 Add custom counter metric to `FlightResource`

-In `FlightResource` class, inject `MeterRegistry` and add a counter metric to count the number of flights created.
+In `FlightResource` class, add a counter metric to count the number of flights created.

 #### 2.2.
 Add custom timer metric to `FlightResource`